Your guide to a great night out in Ipswich

 Commercial Hotel, Redbank / Southern Cross Poker tournament.
 Free to enter with cash prizes to be won.
 Registration is at 6pm with the game starting at 7pm.

-Club Services Ipswich, Lowry St, Nth Ipswich: Live music, 6.30pm-10.30pm.
-Stoneage Romeos will play music.
+Club Services Ipswich, Lowry St, Nth Ipswich: Live music, 6.30-10.30pm.
+Dennis Knight and the Black Cats.
 Entry as per RSL policy.

 SUNDAY

-CLUB Services Ipswich, Lowry St, Nth Ipswich: Live music, Tracy Vaughan will perform live from 3pm to 7pm.
+Club Services Ipswich, Lowry St, Nth Ipswich: Live music, Craig Taylor will perform live from 3-7pm.

 Brothers Leagues Club: Live music.
-Cool Change will perform from 2pm in the OBar followed by the MusiQue Guitar and Vocalist open mic session from 7pm in the Sports Bar.
+Little Stevie and the Tail Fins will perform from 2pm in the OBar followed by the MusiQue Guitar and Vocalist open mic session from 7pm in the Sports Bar.

 Springlake Hotel: Members cash draw 3pm and 4pm, free pool all day.